-What is the Young Mathematicians’ Award?
+What is the Young Mathematicians’ Awards?

 Following an engaging classroom workshop at your school, you will select your 4 best mathematicians to form a team to compete against other schools in your region.
-The highest performing teams progress to the inter-district final, where the top school in Dallas/Fort Worth is crowned winner of the Young Mathematicians’ Award!
+The highest performing teams progress to the inter-district final, where the top school in Dallas/Fort Worth is crowned winner of the Young Mathematicians’ Awards!

 History of our Math competition